Felix Ruckert, March 2018

 Questions to ask yourself before a scene (rope top):

 Are you technically able to end a scene immediately?
-Do you have the technical knowledge to take your partner down from a suspension in less then 10 seconds?
+Do you have the technical knowledge (Central carabiner quick release/ Pulley system/ Cutting the rope) to take your partner down from a suspension in less then 10 seconds?
 (If you don’t, don’t suspend.)